 Appointed November 2018

 Paulette originally came to the Bass Coast to stay in her much loved holiday house to experience all that Bass Coast has to offer making the move with her husband permanently to Inverloch a few years ago after retirement.
 Paulette’s passion for person centred care has developed from personal experience and an extensive career in health.

 Paulette held a long term position with Mary MacKillop Aged Care Facility in Hawthorn East, in Human Resources and prior to this Paulette was an Enrolled Nurse (EN).Having also worked with AMES Australia, a government agency for the training and employment of our multi-cultural immigrants, she is keen to ensure people receive the information in a way that is easy to understand to enable the best health options and outcomes for all consumers.

 Other interests in the community are the Inverloch Historical Society, the Garden Club and Friends of the Library.

 Honoured with the Order of Australia for his long commitment to the community, Terry also holds the Australian Defence Medal recognising his military service and the Australian National Medal for his work with the Country Fire Authority.

-Awarded a Life Governorship of the Ambulance Service to acknowledge his time as a Board Member of the Peninsula Ambulance Service; he demonstrates a continuing keen interest in providing high-quality health services.
+Awarded a Life Governorship of the Ambulance Service to acknowledge his time as a Board Member of the Peninsula Ambulance Service, Terry demonstrates a continuing keen interest in providing high-quality health services.